 All CSGO Spray Patterns

 The spray pattern is the way bullets go when firing continuous fire (full-auto).
-In CS:GO, each weapon has a unique recoil pattern; some more similar to each other and some less so.
+In CS:GO, each weapon has its own unique spray pattern; some more similar to each other and some less so.
 To see how a particular weapon's spray moves in, all you have to do is keep firing while standing still and without moving your mouse.

-To control a spray pattern, all you have to do is “mirror” it, i.e., move the mouse in the opposite direction than the pattern suggests.
+To control a recoil pattern, all you have to do is “mirror” it, i.e., move the mouse in the opposite direction than the pattern suggests.

 Why should you learn spray patterns?